brunj7/reproducible-dataviz/README.md

 #### PDF rendering

 If you want to generate PDF output from Markdown (we will mainly focus on html files), you will need to install LaTeX.
-For R Markdown users who have not installed LaTeX before, we recommend to follow the recommendations of [Xie et 2018] and that you install TinyTeX (https://yihui.name/tinytex/):
+For R Markdown users who have not installed LaTeX before, we recommend to follow the recommendations of [Xie et al, 2018] and that you install `TinyTeX` (https://yihui.name/tinytex/):

 ```r
 install.packages("tinytex")